 - Actavis Group h.f. in its $2.5 billion hostile offer for Pliva d.d.

-Mr. Aiello was named Dealmaker of the Week by The Am Law Daily for week ending June 8, 2012 in connection with his lead role advising Thomas H. Lee Partners in its $2.7 billion acquisition of a majority stake in Party City Holdings Inc. In The American Lawyer’s April 2012 Dealmaker of the Year issue, Mr. Aiello was recognized with an honorable mention for leading Sanofi in its $20.1 billion takeover of Genzyme Corporation.
+Mr. Aiello was named Dealmaker of the Week by The Am Law Daily for week ending August 15, 2014 for his lead role advising Kinder Morgan in its approximately $70 billion acquisition of all the outstanding equity securities of Kinder Morgan Energy Partners, Kinder Morgan Management and El Paso Pipeline Partners.
+He was also named Dealmaker of the Week for week ending June 8, 2012 for his lead role advising Thomas H. Lee Partners in its $2.7 billion acquisition of a majority stake in Party City Holdings Inc. In The American Lawyer’s April 2012 Dealmaker of the Year issue, Mr. Aiello was recognized with an honorable mention for leading Sanofi in its $20.1 billion takeover of Genzyme Corporation.
 He also was recognized as Dealmaker of the Week in February 2011 for this transaction.
 Mr. Aiello was the first lawyer ever to be featured as a “Rainmaker” in the July 2010 issue of Institutional Investor, citing his role in shielding clients from the potential collapse of proposed merger & acquisition deals.
 He was also selected as one of Crain’s New York Business “40 Under 40” honorees for 2008.
 He was also named one of the “40 Business People Under 40 to Watch in 2009” by The Investment Dealers’ Digest.
 In 2005, he was named one of The National Law Journal’s “40 Under 40” for his work in the mergers and acquisitions area.
 Mr. Aiello has been recognized by Chambers USA 2005-2014 and Chambers Global 2012-2014 as a leader in the field of mergers and acquisitions.
-Additionally, he is recognized as a leading lawyer in M&A: Mega Deals ($5bn+) in the 2012 and 2013 editions of Legal 500 US and as a leading corporate attorney by Best Lawyers in America in 2014.
+Additionally, he is recognized as a leading lawyer in M&A: Mega Deals ($5bn+) in the 2012-2014 editions of Legal 500 US and as a leading corporate attorney by Best Lawyers in America in 2015.